visidata/visidata.org/blog/2018/case-study-1.md

 # VisiData Case Study #1: Summing Donation Data From a Webpage
 This case study was originally a [video](https://www.youtube.com/watch?v=yhunJc8Nu4g), that was published on 2018-04-01.
-The video was designed and recorded by Saul Pwanson with help from Tara Hoch.
+The video was designed and recorded by [Saul Pwanson](https://saul.pw) with help from [Tara Hoch](https://tarahoch.com).

-It was transcribed by E / @cel10e on 2019-12-11 and then updated and converted into a blog post by Anja Boskovic.
+It was transcribed by [E](https://twitter.com/cel10e) on 2019-12-11 and then updated and converted into a blog post by [Anja Boskovic](https://anja.kefala.info).

 This walkthrough will use VisiData to take a paragraph of donation information from a website ([beginners.re](https://web.archive.org/web/20180307091111/https://beginners.re/)), and then get it into a form that can be easily summed.